 Snow Soup

-performed by Pegasus Puppet Theatre from Portland, Oregon Sunday, February 9, 2020 Performance times 1:30 and 4:00 PM Craterian Theater, Collier Center for the Performing Arts 23 South Central Avenue, Medford OR FREE ADMISSION A donation of new or gently used children's books at the door is much appreciated for our Book Drive.
+Performed by Pegasus Puppet Theatre from Portland, Oregon Sunday, February 22, 2026 Performance times 1:00 and 3:30 PM Craterian Theater, Collier Center for the Performing Arts 23 South Central Avenue, Medford OR FREE ADMISSION A donation of new or gently used children's books at the door is much appreciated for our Book Drive.
 The Storytelling Guild collects hundreds of books to distribute in our community through Pass The Book.
-Sponsored by the Storytelling Guild and Craterian Performances Puppeteer Lodging donated by ROGUE REGENCY INN & SUITES |
+Sponsored by the Storytelling Guild and Craterian Performances |

 Description: